Existence of infinitely many minimal hypersurfaces in closed manifolds: Min-max theory on a non-compact manifold with cylindrical ends

 \section{Min-max theory on a non-compact manifold with cylindrical ends}

 All manifolds considered in this paper have dimension $n+1$ with $3\leq n+1\leq 7$.
 The minimal hypersurfaces are smooth embedded.
 In this section, we construct a certain non-compact manifold with cylindrical ends, and explain how to produce closed minimal hypersurfaces by min-max theory.
-Their areas satisfy a linear asymptotic behavior depending on the ends.
+Their areas satisfy a ``cylindrical Weyl law'', i.e. a linear asymptotic behavior depending on the ends.

 Before starting, we point out that previously there were already some results on min-max minimal hypersurfaces in non-compact manifolds.
 In \cite{GromovPlateauStein}, Gromov constructed minimal hypersurfaces in some special classes of non-compact manifolds.
 The existence of a closed embedded minimal surface in any finite volume hyperbolic $3$-manifold was proved by Collin-Hauswirth-Mazet-Rosenberg in \cite{ColHauMazRos}.
 Montezuma showed in \cite{Montezuma1} the existence of one closed minimal hypersurface in manifolds which contain a mean-concave domain and whose ends have controlled geometry.
-Inspired by the proof of the Willmore conjecture by Marques and Neves \cite{MaNeWillmore}, Ketover and Zhou \cite{KetZhou} proved an entropy lower bound for closed surfaces of genus not equal to $1$, embedded in $\mathbb{R}^3$, by min-max arguments applied to the Gaussian metric on $\mathbb{R}^3$.
-In \cite{ChamLio}, Chambers and Liokumovich produced a complete minimal hypersurface in any finite volume manifolds.
+In \cite{ChamLiok}, Chambers and Liokumovich produced a complete minimal hypersurface in any finite volume manifolds; see \cite{Antoine19} for a simple alternative proof.
 Our situation is very different from the previous ones, in that our goal is to localize precisely the min-max minimal hypersurfaces, which should lie inside a given compact domain.
 In particular, we have to choose a potentially non-smooth metric in order to force them to stay in that domain.